MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch2.6" class="n"></a> 2.6 Upper-Confidence-Bound Action Selection

-Exploration is needed while estimates of action values are uncertain. $\varepsilon$-greedy action selection force non-actions to be tried indiscriminately, with no prference for those that are nearly greedy or particularly uncertain.
+Exploration is needed while estimates of action values are uncertain. $\varepsilon$-greedy action selection force non-actions to be tried indiscriminately, with no preference for those that are nearly greedy or particularly uncertain.

 > It would be better to select among the non-greedy actions according to their potential for actually being optimal, taking into account both how close their estimates are to being maximal and the uncertainties in those estimates.
 One effective way of doing this is to select actions as: